NadaMamdouh225/AVR_Projects/PasswordLockMechanism/README.txt

 To see how this project works,check virtual simulation link: https://wokwi.com/projects/330915663978693202

-To use bluetooth keypad ,check the main file (.ino) and install the app on you mobile (.aia) file
+To use bluetooth keypad ,copy this code into your arduino ide (.ino) and install the app on you mobile (.aia) file